ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 # Protecting data with envelope encryption
 {: #envelope-encryption}

 Envelope encryption is the practice of encrypting data with a data encryption key (DEK) and then encrypting the DEK with a root key that you can fully manage.
 {: shortdesc}

+When using encryption to protect sensitive data, it is important to also protect the data encryption key guarding your data.
+Envelope encryption is the process of protecting your data encryption keys by encrypting the DEK with a root key.
+Root keys are fully manageable and are used decrypt your data encryption key so you can access the underlying data.

-{{site.data.keyword.keymanagementservicefull}} protects your stored data with advanced encryption and offers several benefits:
+{{site.data.keyword.keymanagementservicefull}} uses the envelope encryption to protects your stored, which offers several benefits:

 | Benefit | Description |
 | ------- | ----------- |